scotm/storm-tech-test-netcore/SOLUTION.md

 CORS means we probably need to implement this as a server-API endpoint.
 So, I've written a GravatarController.cs file, which performs a fetch on our behalf and returns a JSON object with the displayName and the Gravatar URL.

 _NOTE_: This solution is pretty brittle.
 If the app is refactored to not use Email as an identifier, then this needs to be changed.
 I've left it as is for now.

+## Answer 9

+I'm not able to get this done in time.

+## Answer 10

+I'm not able to get this done in time.

+# Reflections

+A lot of web development frameworks all set out to do very similar things, but with degrees of difference.
+There are idiomatic things within each framework - but the core concepts are often very similar.

+As developers, we're all dealing with similar concepts and challenges.
+Data modelling, domain modelling, system design, managing complexity, handling and syncing state, and teamwork.

+From my experience with Django, Laravel, to even new blends of tech like the `create-t3-app` stack.

+What I'm picking up from this, and what I think is being demonstrated in this exercise, is that I'm not entirely sure on how to do the problems optimally or idiomatically, but I can certainly grok the concepts and the challenges.
+And if hired, I'll ask and learn the rest on the job.

+I'm still not anywhere near 100% on the C# syntax, but I've muddled through as well as I can under the time alotted, using what I know from other languages.

+I hope this gives you an impression of my ability to learn and adapt to new technologies and frameworks.
+I'm not a master of any one thing, but I'm a quick learner.